Logs feature

 After that, click Show logs.

 5. You will see the list of all logs that fit your request.
-You can download the data by clicking Download as CSV or click on any log record to expand to Detailed view.
+You can download the data by clicking Download as CSV or clicking on any log record to expand to the Detailed view.

 Testing the Logs feature